anilabraham-IT/IntuneEDU/IntuneEDU/setup-ios-device-management.md

 1. Go to **Tenant Settings** > **VPP Tokens**.
 2. Select **Add token**.
-3. Name the VPP token and then follow the onscreen instructions to create the token.
+3. Name the VPP token and then follow the onscreen instructions to create the token:
     1. Sign in to Apple School Manager to create and download a token.
 Use your school's Apple ID to sign in, not your personal one.
     2. Return to the Intune for Education portal and enter the Apple ID you used to sign in to Apple School Manager.
     3. Upload the VPP token file and then select the region where your devices are.